The cover of the original piece "The Sun Rises"

 Instrumentation

-Brass: Trumpet 1-3 Bb, Horn in F 1-4, Tenor Trombone 1 & 2, Bass Trombone, Euphonium, Tuba
+Brass: Trumpet 1-3 in Bb, Horn in F 1-4, Tenor Trombone 1 & 2, Bass Trombone, Euphonium, Tuba

 Double Bass